JoinCODED/WS-Dart-M4-Loops/01_loops/01_while_loops.md

 }
 ```

-Looks similar to an if statement, let's write our first loop:
+It looks similar to an `if statement`.
+Let's write our first loop:

 ```dart
 var i = 1;